biolab/orange3-fairness/README.md

     pip install -e .

-###  Usage
+#  Usage

 After the installation, the widget from this add-on is registered with Orange.
+To use it, run Orange.
+The new widget appears in the toolbox bar under the section Fairness.

-To run Orange from the terminal, use
+(For developers) To run Orange from the terminal, use

     orange-canvas